 It won’t be long before we are adjusting our thermostats to provide us warmer air and make our homes nice and cozy during the colder temps.
 And warmer air equates to drier air that can influence our overall health.
 You may have never considered monitoring humidity levels inside, or maybe you’re trying to find just the perfect balance.
 We’ve talked about the benefits of a whole-home humidifier from decreasing the chances of getting sick to helping with your skin.
 But how do you know which system is the best for you?

-If you aren’t familiar, a whole-home humidifier utilizes water directly from your water supply and the water panel only needs to be changed a couple times throughout the heating season.
+If you aren’t familiar, a whole-home humidifier utilizes water directly from your water supply and the water panel only needs to be changed a couple times during the heating season.
 There are more up-front costs to begin, but there is less maintenance, lower energy costs and mold prevention in the long-run.

 There are a couple factors you’ll need to consider when looking at a whole-home humidifier.

 - Budget—There are initial costs when purchasing the humidifier equipment, but it’s important to also consider how much money will go into operation and maintenance.
-There are many models that can help meet the needs in your home while sticking to a budget you are comfortable with.
+There are many models that can help meet the needs in your home while adhering to a budget you are comfortable with.

 Each house is different.
 Our experts at Aramendia Plumbing, Heating and Air can give you a home health report to help you select which humidifier is appropriate for your home.
 And our assessment will ensure you are getting the best solution to fit your present HVAC system.
 We want to make sure you rest easy during the winter and that you have the support you need to maintain proper indoor air quality.
 Give us a call at 210-404-4233 or check out our online scheduler to make an appointment.